Aquaculture of giant kelp: Twenty-first century

 Research is investigating its use as feed for other aquaculture species such as fish.

-China and Chile are the largest producers of aquatic plants, each producing over 300,000 tonnes in 2007.
+China and Chile are the largest producers of aquatic plants and algae, each producing over 300,000 tonnes in 2007.
 How much of this total can be attributed to M. pyrifera is unclear.
 Both countries culture a variety of species; in Chile 50% of the production involves Phaeophytes and the other 50% is Rhodophytes.
 China produces a larger variety of seaweeds including chlorophytes.
 Experiments in Chile are exploring hybrids of M. pyrifera and M. integrifolia.

 Kelp farming development has been ongoing in Oregon and British Columbia.
+Startups have begun leasing water in Alaska to cultivate M. Pyrifera at a large scale.

 Kelp forest restoration in California

 In the 2010s, Northern California lost 95% of its kelp ecosystems due to marine heatwaves.

 Kelp bed recovery efforts in California are primarily focusing on sea urchin removal, both by scuba divers, and by sea otters, which are natural predators.

 A brown algae, Sargassum horneri, an invasive species first spotted in 2003, has also been a concern.

 Researchers at the Bodega Marine Laboratory of UC Davis are developing replanting strategies, and volunteers of the Orange County Coastkeeper group are replanting giant kelp.
 Humboldt State University began cultivating bull kelp in its research farm in 2021.

 Research efforts at the state level to prevent kelp forest collapse in California were announced in July 2020.

 At the federal level, H.R.
 4458, the Keeping Ecosystems Living and Productive (KELP) Act, introduced July 29, 2021, seeks to establish a new grant program within NOAA for kelp forest restoration.

+Ocean Rainforest, a Faroe Islands-based company, secured $4.5 million in U.S. government funding to grow giant kelp on an 86-acre farm off the coast of Santa Barbara, California.